JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 Following my big Amazon shop, I had six brown glass bottles to work with, and six recipes from Nancy’s book that I felt I’d use the most.
 I blocked out an afternoon to mix everything up, which was way too generous, as I was actually done in an hour or so.

-![Ingredients for my self-mixed cleaning products](/media/clean-cleaning-5.jpg)
+![Ingredients for my self-mixed cleaning products](/media/clean-cleaning-5.jpg) *Prepping for mixing some products!*

 I made:
 * All purpose cleaner
 * Floor cleaner
-* ‘Toilet magic’ - tastefully rebranded as ‘Pure magic’ by Nancy on Instagram following the book’s release
+* ‘Toilet magic’ - later rebranded as ‘Pure magic’ by Nancy
 * Dishwasher detergent
 * Dishwasher rinse aid
 * Cream cleaner